 In February 2011, Acadian established its U.S. dollar denominated Credit Facilities by entering into a first mortgage loan agreement with The Metropolitan Life Insurance Company (the "Loan Agreement").
 The Loan Agreement was amended in September 2015 to extend the maturity date to October 1, 2020, and was further amended on March 6, 2020 to, among other things, extend the maturity date and increase the amount available under the term credit facilities.
 The Partnership and certain other subsidiaries of the Corporation are borrowers, and certain of the Corporation's other subsidiaries are guarantors under the Loan Agreement.
 The term credit facilities (the "Term Facilities") totaling up to US\$80.0 million have Maturity Dates ranging from March 6, 2025, to March 6, 2030.
-As at December 31, 2021, the Corporation had borrowings of US\$80.0 million under the Term Facilities.
+As at December 31, 2022, the Corporation had borrowings of US\$80.0 million under the Term Facilities.
+There are no scheduled repayments of principal required prior to the maturity dates of the Term Facilities.
 The Loan Agreement also includes a revolving credit facility of up to US\$10.0 million (the "Revolving Facility") for general corporate purposes, of which US\$1.7 million is reserved to support the minimum cash requirement of the Term Facilities.
 The Term Facilities and the Revolving Facility are collectively referred to herein as the "Credit Facilities".